 Creating your study plan

-Your study plan is the list of units you plan to study while on exchange, and forms part of your application.
+Your study plan is the list of units you plan to study while on intercampus exchange and forms part of your application.
 While the study plan sits within your application form, you need to have it approved and signed off by your course management office before you can submit the form and supporting documentation to Monash Abroad Malaysia.
-The submission deadline to your school is usually a month before the Monash Abroad application deadline.
+The submission deadline to your school is normally a month before the Monash Abroad application deadline.

-When creating your study plan you should consider the following:
+When developing your study plan, you should consider the following:

-- Be aware that certain units have restrictions, limitations or pre-requisites, therefore please ensure you meet these before selecting the unit.
+- Be aware of any unit restrictions or limitations and ensure you meet these before selecting the unit.

 - Choose twice as many units than you would actually need to study.
 This is to be prepared for unforeseen circumstances such as cancellation of classes/units, timetable clashes that could lead to non – fulfilment of enrolment quotas.